Victorious3/vanila-gan/README.md

 ## Overview<br />
 The Vanila GAN is a generative adversarial network that proposed by Ian Goodfellow to use adversarial processes to obtain generative models.The main part consists of Generator and Discriminator.<br />
 In this project,we using the MNIST dataset to holding images of handwritten numbers.<br />
-Our goal is to let the generator produces a large number of fake images,and let the discriminator to distinguish these 'fake data' and 'training data' .They will improve themselves together in this process,and in the end it will be impossible for discriminator to distinguish fake data and real data.In this way we can get a generator with good enough effect.<br />
+Our goal is to let the generator produces a large number of fake images,and let the discriminator to distinguish these 'fake data' and 'training data' .They will improve themselves together in this process,and in the end it will be impossible for discriminator to distinguish fake data and real data.In this way we can get a generator with best effect.<br />
 The process can be explained with the photo below:<br />
 <img src="overview_01.jpg">